simulasi2/katacoda-scenarios/Course6/step1.md

  - Your Custom Windows ISO Link (On Google Drive or Direct Link)
  - Google Drive Storage At Least 10GB Free Space
  - Or Use https://transfer.sh/ For Upload .GZ

+STEP:
+ - First, connect to ngrok account by using command